Norwich City Profile

 |Major Honours||Championship/Second Division (5), League One/Third Division (2), League Cup (2)|

-Norwich City are a professional soccer club who will play in the Premier League during the 2021/22 season, having won the Championship last term.
+Norwich City are a professional soccer club who play in the Premier League, having won the Championship in 2020/21.

 The club were founded in 1902, with their best-ever league finish coming in 1992/93 when they finished third in the inaugural season of the Premier League.